Summarise database characteristics

 The databaseCharacteristics() function provides a

-comprehensive summary of the CDM, returning a summarised
+comprehensive overview of the Common Data Model (CDM).
+It returns a summarised

-summariseOmopSnapshot()A characterisation of the population in observation, built using the CohortConstructor and CohortCharacteristics packages
+Describes the demographics of population under observation, built using the CohortConstructor and CohortCharacteristics packages.Person table characterisation:

-By default, the following OMOP tables are included in the characterisation: person, observation_period, visit_occurrence, condition_occurrence, drug_exposure, procedure_occurrence, device_exposure, measurement, observation, death.
+By default, the following OMOP tables are included in the characterisation: visit_occurrence, visit_detail, condition_occurrence, drug_exposure, procedure_occurrence, device_exposure, measurement, observation, death.

 You can customise which tables to include in the analysis by